mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 ###convert

-'convert' between image formats as well as resize an image, blur, crop, despeckle, dither, draw on, flip, join, re-sample, and much more.
+`convert` between image formats as well as resize an image, blur, crop, despeckle, dither, draw on, flip, join, re-sample, and much more.
 For example:

 ```
 $ convert image.jpg image.png
 ```

-The above line changed the format of the image from '.jpg' to '.png'.
+The above line changed the format of the image from `.jpg` to `.png`.

 For more details, please check this link: http://linux.die.net/man/1/convert

 ###test

-Before I introduce the 'if' statement, I want to introduce the 'test' statement first, because it is often used with the 'if' statement to perform true/false decisions.
+Before I introduce the `if` statement, I want to introduce the `test` statement first, because it is often used with the 'if' statement to perform true/false decisions.
 The following example tests whether there are arguments provided:

 ```
 #!/bin/bash